 - And much more!

-We have visited New York a few times since our first visit in 2005 including this course specifically.
+We have visited New York a few times since our first visit in 2005.
+We tested this course in May 2019 with 6 friends.

 - Departure Point: Bowling Green Subway Station, 24 Broadway, New York, NY 10004, USA

-- A fully-charged smartphone with internet access (data plan).
+- A fully-charged smartphone with internet access (data plan, wifi isn’t enough).

 - Bottled water